intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 too broadly, and offers an alternative strategy for handling interoperability problems in deployments.

-Ideally, protocol implementations can be actively maintained and never have to apply the robustness principle.
-The robustness principle may still need to used as a short-term mitigation for deployments that cannot yet be easily updated and do not yet have documented specifications for workarounds, but such cases need not be permanent.
-This is discussed further in {{active}}.
+Ideally, protocol implementations can be actively maintained so that unexpected conditions are proactively identified and resolved.
+Some deployments might still need to apply short-term mitigations for deployments that cannot be easily updated, but such cases need not be permanent.
+This is discussed further in
+{{active}}.

 # Applicability